Geoffrey Challen

 - 2016–2017: Led the Curriculum Development Committee which proposed and passed a significant revision to the undergraduate curriculum at the University at Buffalo.
 The revision created several new courses and updated several others to overall produce a more relevant and engaging undergraduate degree program.

-- 2016: designed and deployed “CS 199: How the Internet Works”, a undergraduate course at the University at Buffalo.
+- 2016: Designed and deployed “CS 199: How the Internet Works”, an undergraduate course at the University at Buffalo.

 ProjectsProjects

-Please see my projects page or my statement on scholarly activites for more details.
+Please see my projects page or my statement on scholarly activities for more details.

 -